 Anguilla Yacht Charters let you explore the less developed Caribbean boasting of natural beauty and a relaxed atmosphere

 Anguilla is the most northern of the Leeward Islands and the most undeveloped one.
 There is only one real town on Anguilla, called The Valley and it has a bank, a post office, a few restaurants, and souvenir shops.
-Despite being a small and quiet island, Anguilla has an impressive selection of restaurants and it is known for excellent high-end dining.
+Despite being a small and quiet island, Anguilla yacht charters will surprise you with an impressive selection of restaurants and excellent high-end dining.

 Anguilla is a British Territory, so the official language on the island is English.
 The locals are famously friendly and welcoming.